arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 interface Profile
 interface User

-fun userInfo(u: User): Promise<ForIO, Profile> = TODO()
+fun userInfo(u: User): Promise<ForIO, Profile> =
 ```

-Each function asks only for the data it actually needs; in the case of `userInfo`, a single `User`.
-Certainly, we could write one that takes a `List<User>` and fetches profile for all of them,but it would be a bit strange.
-If we just wanted to fetch the profile of just one user, we would either have to wrap it in a `List` or write a separate function that takes in a single user anyways.
-More fundamentally, functional programming is about building lots of small, independent pieces and composing them to make larger and larger pieces - does this hold true in this case?
+Each function asks only for the data it needs; in the case of `userInfo`, a single `User`.
+Indeed, we could write one that takes a `List<User>` and fetches profile for all of them, but it would be a bit strange.
+If we just wanted to fetch the profile of only one user, we would either have to wrap it in a `List` or write a separate function that takes in a single user, nonetheless.
+More fundamentally, functional programming is about building lots of small, independent pieces and composing them to make larger and larger pieces - does it hold in this case?

 Given just `(User) -> Promise<ForIO, Profile>`, what should we do if we want to fetch profiles for a `List<User>`?
 We could try familiar combinators like map.